SrFDeMilleGroup/AndorZL41-python-control/README.md

 - Navigate to *C:/Program Files/Andor SDK3/Docs/Camera Feature Reference/* to find available camera features (for programing).

 ## GPU acceleration
-Here we use a GPU to accelerate real time 2D Gaussian fit and Gaussian fit.
+Here we use a GPU to accelerate real time 2D Gaussian fit.
 Note that Andor also offers a [GPU express package](https://andor.oxinst.com/products/gpu-express/gpu-express) but it is not free.

 ## Useful third party software resources
 Python (for SDK3)